 How Long Does it Take to Cure the Thyroid?

 It usually takes three to four weeks for levels to recover to normal after the start of medical therapy.
-One way to treat this lifestyle disease is to surgically remove the thyroid gland, partially so that it produces fewer hormones.
-However, suppose your thyroid has been removed or is somehow compromised.
+One way to treat this lifestyle disorder is to surgically remove the thyroid gland partially so that it produces fewer hormones.

 What Happens if the Thyroid is Left Untreated?